day8/re-frame/docs/Interceptors.md

 ```

 That's essentially a map of two functions.
 Now imagine a vector of these maps - that's an
 an interceptor chain.
-Simple isn't it.
+Simple isn't it?

 To "execute" an interceptor chain:
   1. create a `context` (a map, described below)